CaiLiLab/MuRaL/README.md

 `mural_train` trains MuRaL models with training and validation mutation data, and exports training results under the "./ray_results/" folder.
    * Input data \
    Input data files include the reference sequence file (FASTA format, required), a training data file (required) and a validation data file (optional).
 If the validation data file isn't provided, a fraction of the sites sampled from the training data file are used as validation data. \
-   Input training and validation data files are in BED format (more info about BED at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+   Input training and validation data files are in BED format (more info about BED format [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)).
 Some example lines of an input BED file are shown below.
 ```
 chr1	2333436	2333437	.
 0	+
 chr1	2333446	2333447	.
 2	-